 In December of 2012 Jon made two attempts at climbing Haleakala.
 The first was cut short because Megan (sister-in-law) and myself (wrongly) stationed ourselves at the “summit”; a parking lot a mere 400 meters short of the actual summit.
-Irritated by the lack of actual summit on a bicycle, Jon went at it again, this time riding to the official top: the 10,000 feet sign.
+Irritated by the lack of actual summit on a bicycle,

 I never thought that winter I'd ever want to try summiting Haleakala on two wheels.
 I was still a disaster from the great mountain bike accident of 2012; I was dealing with chronic headaches, emotional ramifications from the concussion, and I was weak.
 Mentally.
 I was also incredibly out of shape after months of convalescing.
 I didn't know if I'd ever have the desire to give the climb a try.